Ashoklathwal/Code-for-Interview/README.md

 * k^th largest/smallest element in an array [**Solution**](More%20Codes/orderStatisticsMedian.pdf) [**Explanation**](http://www.geeksforgeeks.org/kth-smallestlargest-element-unsorted-array/)
 * k largest/smallest elements in an array [**Explanation**](http://www.geeksforgeeks.org/k-largestor-smallest-elements-in-an-array/)
 * Sum of all elements between k1’th and k2’th smallest elements  [**Explanation**](http://www.geeksforgeeks.org/sum-elements-k1th-k2th-smallest-elements/)
-* Minimum sum of two numbers formed from digits of an array
-* Find smallest number with given number of digits and sum of digits
 * Find the two repeating elements in a given array
 * Given an array arr[], find the maximum j – i such that arr[j] > arr[i]
 * Sort an array in wave form